kirillsaidov/vita/README.md

 * string manipulation
 * path and file handling
 * logging facility
+* command line arguments parsing
-* working with path and directories
+* facilities to work with paths and directories

+Check out the `tests/src` directory for usage examples.

+### LICENSE
+All code is licensed under the MIT license.